miruthula301/miruthula301/README.md

 Hi, I’m miruthula
 - 👀 I’m interested in Machine learning and Data Science
-- 🌱 I’m currently working as Data science intern at Alpha AI
+- 🌱 I’m currently working as ML Research Intern at NITT

 <!---